jdoleary/Spellmasons/docs/CriticalPath.md

     - IN PROGRESS Pack 14 | Spell quantity
     - Pack 15
         - Improved force movement
-        - Blood trails - use stealth'emup's code, or figure out how to streak blood
-            - blood splatter on take damage, leave it all over the map
 - Milestone X | **Doodads**
     - More interactable doodads (explosive barrels, movable cover)
 - Milestone X | **Juice** | Due Date Ongoing